acidanthera/IntelMausi/README.md

 [IntelMausiEthernetWithKernelDebugger](https://github.com/aerror2/IntelMausiEthernetWithKernelDebugger)
 repository.
 Do use the original version when uncertain.
 No support or troubleshooting provided.

+Wake on LAN functionality should work out of the box.
+On misconfigured hardware one may try to force-enable it by injecting `mausi-force-wol` device property (with any value, recommended), or `-mausiwol` boot argument (for testing purposes).

 ---

 A few days before Christmas I started my latest project, a new driver for recent Intel onboard LAN controllers.
 My intention was not to replace hnak's AppleIntelE1000e.kext completely but to deliver best performance and stability on recent hardware.
 That's why I dropped support for a number of older NICs.
 Currently the driver supports: